-U.S. moves forward with plan to end wild bird protections
+US moves forward with plan to end wild bird protections

 BILLINGS, Mont.
 (AP) — The Trump administration moved forward Friday with plans to scale back a century-old law protecting most American wild bird species despite warnings that billions of birds could die as a result.

 Officials said in a draft study of the proposal that it could result in more deaths of birds that land in oil pits or collide with power lines or other structures.
-The study did not put a number on how many more birds could die but said the effects could be significant.
+The study did not put a number on how many more birds could die but said the effects could be “significant.”

 The proposal would end the government’s decades-long practice of treating accidental bird deaths caused by industry as potential criminal violations under the Migratory Bird Treaty Act.
 More than 1,000 species are covered under the law.